*This post may contain affiliate links.

 The end of this book is very funny, when poor Mary finally reaches her boiling point from being hurried through all these chores!

 It’s a fun, seasonal read best done I think before the first snow, while there is still charm and enjoyment in the cooling weather.
 (Once the bite of January settles in, all I want to think about it is spring.)
-Check it out: here is a link to purchase the book or ask for it at your library.
+Check it out: here is a link to purchase Hurry, Hurry, Mary Dear or ask for it at your library.

 Are you longing to join Mary in some of the seasonal rituals and tasks?
 If you have picked your apples, give these Pumpkin Spice Cheerios & Apple Bars a try.
 Whether you really did cook your own molasses or just have the jarred variety, make a lovely batch of Spicy Molasses & Chocolate Cookies.
 Use your freshly-churned butter to make a flaky pie crust with Buttery Pastry Dough.
 Once you’ve smoked your ham and strung the beans, try this vintage recipe for Ham Rolls with Bean Sauce.
 And finally these Cranberry Eggnog Muffins would be lovely toasted over the fire.
 Happy Autumn and Winter everyone!